aewindle110/DroneWQ/paper.md

 Report bugs, request features or submit feedback as a GitHub Issue.
 Make fixes, add content or improvements using GitHub Pull Requests.

+# AI usage disclosure

+The creation of this software was mostly done by humans.
+AI assisted in identifying and diagnosing bugs, as well as generating docstrings, both of which were thoroughly reviewed by humans.

 # References